 Many of the web versions call for heating the frosting and peanut butter in the tubs and jars you buy them in, but I don’t. #1, the plastic tubs and jars are not labeled as “microwave safe”.
 Once heated, the plastics may leach chemicals into the food. #2, the frosting, peanut butter and their containers can get HOT making handling them a little difficult and #3, Mr. Coalcracker has extensive experience in science and chemistry and tells me, “I wouldn’t do that!” which is good enough for me.

 Since this recipe requires a bowl for mixing the ingredients in anyway, I start by scooping the frosting and peanut butter from the jars right into a microwave safe bowl scraping out as much of both as I can using a jar scraper.
 NOTE: make sure to use a blended-type peanut butter (I like using any of the famous name brands), not a “natural” peanut butter — that is the kind where you need to stir before serving because the oil floats on the top.
 Also, use a traditional-style tub frosting, not “whipped”.

-I then pour the mixture into a pan I lined with two strips of overlapping parchment paper making removal from the pan clean and easy.
+Pour the mixture into a pan lined with two strips of overlapping parchment paper.
+This makes removal from the pan clean and easy.
 HINT: to secure the lining material of your choice while pouring the candy, I use large binder clips or bag clips to hold the edges of the lining material.
 If your clips come down into the sides of the pan like mine do, pour half the candy, spread it to the edges of the pan to hold the paper, remove the clips, then pour in the remaining candy.
 Make sure to leave some lining material over-lapping the sides of the pan to act as “handles” to make removing the block of fudge from the pan quick and easy.